How It Works

 When this happens:

-- The first step is a conversation between the participants involved
+- The first step is always a conversation between the participants involved

-- Persistent patterns affect trust and future matching opportunities
+- Persistent patterns of non-delivery affect trust and future matching opportunities

 Summary